jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/FormStructureFactors.rst

 |	SolventRho=ParticlePar5			// rho for solvent material

 | -
-| "Janus CoreShell Micelle 3"		... particle size is radius of the core (Ri in the figure in description), parameters:
+| "Janus CoreShell Micelle 3"		... particle size is radius of the core (Ri in the Image in description), parameters:
 |	Shell_Thickness=ParticlePar1			//shell thickness A
 |	CoreRho=ParticlePar2				// rho for core material
 |	Shell1Rho=ParticlePar3			// rho for shell 1 material